apollographql/apollo-client/.api-reports/api-report-utilities.md

 // @public (undocumented)
 export function isReference(obj: any): obj is Reference;

-// Warning: (ae-forgotten-export) The symbol "PromiseWithState" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export function isStatefulPromise<TValue>(promise: Promise<TValue>): promise is PromiseWithState<TValue>;